-Occasionally a reader of The Niche will ask me about stem cell therapy for hair loss.
+Occasionally a reader of The Niche will ask me about stem cell therapy for hair loss and getting a stem cell hair transplant.
 I’m interested in this research because I’m fascinated by stem cells.
 Admittedly I don’t have as much hair as I used to so that’s sometimes on my mind too.

 There is some reason for more long-term optimism on stem cells for baldness late in 2021, but you’ve also got to beware of scam offerings of clinics & sketchy online products.There’s too much hype out there in general these days.